Negative Control Antigen Manipulation

-The control antigen is the peptide used to immunize the animal (immunizing peptide).
-All polyclonal antibodies are shipped with the control antigen at no extra cost.
+The negative control antigen is the peptide used to immunize the animal (immunizing peptide).
+All polyclonal antibodies are shipped with the negative control antigen at no extra cost.
 It’s the “clear vial” you receive with the antibody.

-Prior to releasing new lots of an antibody, our dedicated in-house staff performs appropriate experiments to ascertain that the new lot is as specific as the previous lot using the control antigen.
+Prior to releasing new lots of an antibody, our dedicated in-house staff performs appropriate experiments to ascertain that the new lot is as specific as the previous lot using the negative control antigen.
 Since it is highly probable that you have a different experimental setup, we provide you with the experimental tools to also determine the specificity of the antibody in your lab.

-Using the control antigen is quite simple.
+Using the negative control antigen is quite simple.
 After calibrating the conditions under which the antibody works, you can run a side by side experiment.

 For a 1:200 dilution, add to a 1.5 ml tube 20 µg antibody and 500 µl 1% BSA in PBS.
 To a second 1.5 ml tube, add 20 µg antibody, 20 µg negative control antigen (supplied with the antibody) and 500 µl 1% BSA in PBS.
 Incubate both tubes for 1 hr at room temperature.
 Transfer the content of each eppendorf to larger tubes and add 4.5 ml 1% BSA in PBS with 0.1% tween-20 and 0.05% NaN3 to each.
 Add the content of each tube to its respective membrane for parallel experiments.
 Incubate overnight at 4֯C with gentle rocking.